-Executive Summary Figures quoted in this eBook are based on a survey of over 450 IT professionals.
-The survey found that, although companies are increasingly adopting Continuous Delivery (CD) for software development, adoption for the database is lagging behind.
-This is due primarily to a mistrust in, and lack of awareness of automation.
+Figures quoted in this eBook are based on a survey of over 200 IT professionals.
+The survey found that, although companies are increasingly adopting Continuous Delivery for software development, adoption for the database is lagging behind.
+This is due primarily to a mistrust in and lack of awareness of automation.

 Continuous Delivery is strong and continues to grow.
-67% of respondents replied that they use CD for their application.
+Over half of respondents replied that they use CD for their application.
 This shows growth over previous surveys, and is remarkable considering that the concept of CD was only first described in a 2010 book co-authored by Jez Humble and David Farley.
-The need to increase productivity, achieve quicker time to market, and reduce risk are the top reasons why organizations are adopting CD.
+The need to increase productivity, achieve quicker time to market, and reduce risk are the top reasons why organizations are adopting Continuous Delivery.
 Mistrust of automation is holding back CD for database.
-When asked if they use continuous practices for their database changes, 34% answered in the affirmative.
+Of those who are practicing CD with their application, only 49% also do so with their database.
 The largest group, 36%, cited mistrust in automation for the database as the number one barrier for adopting CD.
 The number two barrier listed was lack of awareness.
 Just 3% said management opposition was the biggest barrier.

-Perception doesn't always meet reality.
-Despite 34% responding that they implement continuous processes for the database, when asked how their organization deploys database changes, only 13% had an automated process in place - a prerequisite for database continuous delivery.
 Dealing with mistrust in Database Automation.
 Leveraging database enforced change management and baseline aware deployments can make the difference and help combat mistrust.
-Ensuring all database changes are properly managed, safely deploying them with no risk of code over-rides, and being able to issue automation-stopping red-flags if needed will make the database a safe player in the continuous delivery process.
+Ensuring all database changes are properly managed, safely deploying them with no risk of code over-rides, and being able to issue automation-stopping red-flags if needed will make the database a safe player in the Continuous Delivery process.
 Continuous Delivery is a cross-organizational effort: 46% of respondents said DBAs should be responsible for adoption, while 40% said it is the responsibility of management.
 This defies a commonly-held belief that either the developer or top executives alone are responsible for adopting new development methods.
 Benefits of implementing the database into continuous processes: Organizations can boost overall productivity by 15%, reduce production incidents by 20%, and obtain the ability to make the database adherent to audit and compliance regulations.

 The Quest for Competitive Advantage Drives Organizations to Continuous Delivery Business needs are the most significant driver of change.
 The ability to do more with less and deliver sooner is what differentiates leading and successful companies from the rest.
 When a competitor delivers relevant features, faster and with higher quality, you're eventually going to lose market share.
 Investing in sales and marketing campaigns to compensate for your product is expensive and unreliable.
 You might find that customers are moving to the superior product anyway.
 Continuous Delivery is a concept in software and database development that calls for a well-defined process, feedback loop, and automation.
 Through automation, you can dynamically perform the same task over and over again, without human shortcuts or errors, while ensuring you get the desired results every time.
-Automation allows you to break down the complex parts of a task into smaller, simpler parts.
+Automation allows you to break down the hard parts of a task into smaller, easier parts.
 It also saves you time, because your team members will be free to work on other tasks.
-Does your development organization use a Continuous delivery process?
+Implemention of Continuous Delivery for the application